syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 ## Enabling Client Side Validation

-One of the more useful things MVC includes is Unobtrusive Validation with the usage of the jQuery Validate plugin and the Unobtrusive library.
-This lightweight library allows us to add validation to our MVC views without any additional client-side coding; we only have to use attributes like RequiredAttribute and RangeAttribute and include the correct script files.
+Unobtrusive Validation is one of the useful things in MVC which can be done with the usage of Validate plugin and the unobtrusive library.
+This allows us to add validation to MVC views by using attributes like Required Attribute and Range Attribute with correct script reference without any additional client-side coding.

-It means that we can implement simple client-side validation without writing a ton of validation code, and that we can improve the user experience simply by adding the appropriate attributes and including the appropriate script files.

-Unobtrusive Validation allows us to take the already-existing validation attributes and use them client-side to make our user experience that much nicer.
+This enhances the user experience in a simple way by using the existing validation attributes in client side

 Define the view model for DropDownList control as follows,